 Thousands of books – a beloved community event.
 Learn more.

 The Parent Association strives to create an environment that is welcoming and inclusive of the entire Potomac community.
-We are an association that understands and embraces the school’s mission statement, and we work collectively to support all aspects of the our educational, athletic, artistic, and fundraising endeavors.
+We are an association that understands and embraces the school’s mission statement, and we work collectively to support all aspects of our educational, athletic, artistic, and fundraising endeavors.

 We facilitate open communication and serve as liaisons between the parents and the school’s administration.
 As a group, we are committed to maintaining a strong community by uniting and supporting the many volunteer organizations at the school.